hiyama341/SignalPrimerGenerator/README.md

 ### Prerequisites

-Before running PrimeGenTool, ensure you have the following:
+Before running SignalPrimerGenerator, ensure you have the following:

 - Python >=3.8
 - Biopython library